chionger/chionger/README.md

 # 👋 Hi, I'm chionger

 Welcome to my GitHub profile!
-I'm a PMP certified Project Manager with a passion about turning ideas into working prototypes — especially in the areas of :

-**Use of technology and AI-powered tools to increase process efficiency** **Use of simulation with AI agents for accelerated learning in human**,
+I'm a PMP certified Project Manager with a passion about turning ideas into working prototypes — especially in the **use of technology and AI-powered tools to increase process efficiency**, and **use of simulation with AI agents for accelerated learning in human**.

 ---